-- Develop a timeline of the necessary work and each step leading up to the beginning of the legislative session on January 14. - Assist in policy development, including research and analysis work as related to King County's legislative agenda. - Meet with legislators and legislative staff, and the executive branch officials to gauge support for the policy positions advocated by King County. - Advise department staff and officials regarding potential strategy and possible outcomes. - Apprise and consult with the King County Council's Director of Government Relations and the King County Executive's Government Relations Director concerning emerging issues and possible legislative opportunities that may impact King County.
+- Assist in policy development, including research and analysis work as related to King County's legislative agenda. - Meet with legislators and legislative staff, and the executive branch officials to gauge support for the policy positions advocated by King County. - Advise department staff and officials regarding potential strategy and possible outcomes. - Apprise and consult with the King County Council's Government Relations team and the King County Executive's Government Relations team concerning emerging issues and possible legislative opportunities that may impact King County.